March 2025 Electricity Market Review

 Take Control of Your Energy Costs

-There is also a lot of activity in the wholesale futures market as the calendar year draws to a close.
+There is a lot of activity in the wholesale futures market as the new calendar year starts.
 Many businesses and industrial energy users are going to the market to make forward purchases of wholesale electricity while prices are relatively soft.

 It is worth observing that businesses can go to the market to secure a new contract in advance, even if their current electricity contract is still in effect.